f5devcentral/f5-agility-labs-vdi/docs/lab2/content-lab2.rst

-TASK 1 – Access Horizon Desktop environment without F5
+Task 1 – Access Horizon Desktop environment without F5
 =============================================================

 Access the Horizon Desktop using the Horizon Client on the internal network.
 Horizon Client points directly to a Connection Server.
 This step is to verify Horizon is working and BIG-IP is not in the path.
 (Internal use case without F5 integration)